1Ichrak/kopiclu/README.md

 Ever caught yourself copying and pasting the same word/text/file over and over again in case it didn't copy it the first time?
-Well, no more of that now.
+Well, no more of that.
 Kopiclu (word play for copy clue) sends an instant visual clue for your copy & paste activity !